MicrosoftDocs/linux/docs/install.md

 ---
 title: How to download and install Linux
-description: This step by step tutorial shows how to install Linux, including how to choose a distribution; how to choose between Windows Subsystem for Linux (WSL), Bare metal Linux, or running a Virtual Machine (VM); and how to use the install Linux command with WSL to install Ubuntu, how to create a USB for dual-booting, or how to create a Linux VM with Azure.
+description: Download and install Linux in this tutorial that covers how to choose a distribution, how to use the install command with Windows Subsystem for Linux, create a bootable USB for Bare-metal, or set up a Virtual Machine.
 author: mattwojo
 ms.author: mattwoj
 manager: jken